 - Cover the Basics Expected information includes contact information, education, experience (reverse-chronological format), skills, and lastly, the optional hobbies or personal section.
 My first interview was landed because I did taekwondo in college and added it to my hobbies section.
 It was a ridiculous reason to land an interview but I was willing to use anything to get my foot in the door as a newly licensed but inexperienced teacher.
 Always mentions languages you speak, community service, hobbies, etc.

-- Lean on Others First, use the built in grammar and spell checker.
+- Lean on Others First, use the built-in grammar and spell checker but don’t stop there.
 This is the time to cash in on all those favors people owe you.
-If you don’t have a way with words, ask the English teacher who was always borrowing paper if they could help your craft your objective and proof read your resume.
-Also, most college’s have a career office that you can utilize even years after graduation so tap your alma mater.
+If you don’t have a way with words, ask the English teacher who was always borrowing paper if they could help your craft your objective and proofread your resume.
+Also, most colleges have a career office that you can utilize even years after graduation, so tap your alma mater.
 If all else fails, there are services you can pay to do this work.

 It’s really number 5 that differentiates the art education resume from all the other professions and even teaching subjects.
 And this is where content and design come together.
-Design is more then prettying up your resume. it’s about how you group and present information.
-It’s about organization, hierarchy and editing as well.
-For example, at one point on my resume I had a “Professionalism in the Arts” section.
+Design is more than prettying up your resume.
+It’s about how you group content and present information.
+It’s about organization, hierarchy, and editing as well.
+For example, at one point on my resume, I has some miscellaneous art sales, art classes, and workshops scattered through my resume, and eventually, it was all grouped together in its own section labeled “Professionalism in the Arts” section.